brandonocasey/habitat/README.md

 It does this by providing a framework for setting up your shell by using a settings repos, as well as habitat dependancies.

 # Overview
-The habitat cli interface follows a three step proccess in setting up your environment.
+The habitat cli interface follows a four step proccess in setting up your environment.

-## Step 1: Prep/Dependancy management
+## Step 1: Prep/Grab Args
 * add /lib/bin to the path
 * setup habitat file structure variables
 * unalias everything so alias renames are forgotten every run, meaning we don't have to worry about old ones lingering
+* Start a record of how long habitat takes to run
+* Grab the args from the user
 * setup helpful variables like operating system
-* Start a record of how long habitat takes to run
 * alias habitat to source the habitat script for easy setting refresh

+## Step 2: Dependancy management
 * Ask questions about installs (first time)
     1. Setting repo link, or example, or new
     2. Do you want updates, y or n